Ethel Merman: Later career

 Merman also starred in the flop The Art of Love (1965).
 She made dozens of television appearances on variety shows hosted by Perry Como, Red Skelton, Judy Garland, Dean Martin, Ed Sullivan, and Carol Burnett, talk shows with Mike Douglas, Dick Cavett, and Merv Griffin, and in episodes of That Girl, The Lucy Show, Match Game, Batman, Tarzan, and others.

 Producer David Merrick encouraged Jerry Herman to compose the score of Hello, Dolly! specifically for Merman's vocal range, but when he offered her the role, she declined it.
 She finally joined the cast on March 28, 1970, six years after the production opened.
 On Merman's opening night, her performance was continually brought to a halt by prolonged standing ovations, and the critics unanimously heralded her return to the New York stage.
 Walter Kerr in The New York Times described her voice: "Exactly as trumpet-clean, exactly as penny whistle-piercing, exactly as Wurlitzer-wonderful as it always was."
 He wrote: "Her comic sense is every bit as authoritative, as high-handed, really, as her voice."
 The seventh actress to portray the scheming matchmaker in the original Broadway production, she remained with the musical for 210 performances until it closed on December 27, 1970.
 Merman received the Drama Desk Award for Outstanding Performance for what proved to be her last appearance on Broadway.

-For the remainder of her career, Merman worked as frequently as offers were made.
-She appeared on Match Game in the spring of 1976, in which she told Match Game regular Brett Somers to "shut up" in one of the series' self-proclaimed "Gold Star" episodes.
+For the remainder of her career, Merman made frequent guest appearances on television.
+For instance, she appeared on Match Game for seven weeks between 1975 and 1978.
 In 1979, she recorded The Ethel Merman Disco Album, with many of her signature songs set to a disco beat.
 She was a guest host on an episode in the first season of The Muppet Show.
 Her last screen role was a self-parody in the 1980 comedy film Airplane!, in which she portrayed Lieutenant Hurwitz, a shell-shocked soldier who thinks he is Ethel Merman.
 In the cameo appearance, Merman leaps out of bed singing "Everything's Coming Up Roses" as orderlies sedate her.
 She appeared in several episodes of The Love Boat (playing Gopher's mother), guest-starred on a CBS tribute to George Gershwin, did a summer concert tour with Carroll O'Connor, played a two-week engagement at the London Palladium, performed with Mary Martin in a concert benefiting the theater and museum collection of the Museum of the City of New York, and frequently appeared as a soloist with symphony orchestras.
 She also volunteered at St. Luke's-Roosevelt Hospital Center (now Mount Sinai West) working in the gift shop or visiting patients.